cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 </p>

 ## General Rules and Definitions
-- The complete process described in this variant is referred to as **the prelude** in this booklet.
+- **Prelude**.
+The complete process described in this variant is referred to as **the prelude** in this booklet.
-- Each player has a **Quick Reaction Force** (**QRF** for short) area to store the units they will then send on claims.
+- **QRF/Quick Reaction Force**.
+Each player has a Quick Reaction Force (QRF for short) area to store the units they will then send on claims.
 These areas are private.
 - **Technologies** have no effect during the prelude, except during combats.
 When a Prelude Card lets a player choose a Technology to gain, pre-requisites apply.
 - **Racial Abilies** have no effect during the prelude, except combat-related ones.
 - **Retreats** are not possible during the prelude.
 - **Initiative** defines an ordering of the player.
 The Speaker has an initiative of 1, the next player (following the Rotation Cycler) has 2, etc. When there is a timing conflict between two effects or decisions, the player with lowest initiative goes first.
+- **Fighter Capacity** is not checked during the prelude.
+It starts being checked again when the prelude is over.
+- **Fleet Supply** is not checked during the prelude.
+It starts being checked again when the prelude is over.
+- **Action Cards** cannot be played during the prelude.

 ### Claims